 The important thing to remember is to keep the room looking naturally lit.
 Using too much flash to over-power the window exposure will result in very unnatural-looking light.
 If you look at the work of top interior design photographers, you will notice that they often use only natural ambient light and simply don’t worry about over-exposed windows.
 My rule is to only worry about the windows if the view is worth seeing, or if the windows feature prominently in the frame.
 If it’s a choice between correct window exposure or a natural-looking interior, I pick the natural-looking interior every time.

 Using a flash to light a room does come with its own challenges – namely harsh shadows and reflections.
 Beamed ceilings, mirrors, furniture, windows, partition walls and pretty much everything else in the room is a hurdle.
 Trying to light a large room from a single source of light is a skill and may take several shots to ensure you’re not casting harsh shadows in the room or illuminating your own face in a glass-fronted display case.

 Using a diffuser, bouncing the flash light off a wall or ceiling, or using multiple flashes at a lower power can all help soften and spread the light.

 5. Converging Verticals

 The first rule of interior photography is that all vertical lines should be perfectly vertical.
 This is achieved by keeping the camera facing straight ahead and not tilted up or down.
-If you need to capture something higher up or lower down in the room, use your tripod to adjust the height of the camera – do not tilt!
+If you need to capture something higher up or lower down in the room, use your tripod to adjust the height of the camera – don’t tilt if you don’t have to!
 There are times when converging verticals can’t be avoided, such as photographing from an elevated position in to a room below, or when shooting the exterior of the property.
-Where possible, use Photoshop or Lightroom to correct the aspect.
+When it’s necessary, use Photoshop or Lightroom to correct the aspect.

 Overcoming these common mistakes will greatly improve your interior photography and increase your appeal to vendors and agents.